 If you’re considering using donor eggs or sperm or platonic parenting, we can help you get agreements in place to make the process as straightforward as possible for everyone involved.

 Prenup and Post Nuptial Agreements

-If you’re getting married shortly or you have just got married, you can protect your assets with a Prenup or Postnuptial agreement.
+If you’re getting married shortly or you have just got married, you can protect the assets you bring to the marriage with a Prenup or Postnuptial agreement.
 These agreements mean that if your relationship ever breaks down, your assets and inheritance will be better protected.
 Prenups are for those who are getting married, and Postnups are for those who are already married.
 The same idea applies for civil partnerships.

 ‘Cohabitation’ means that you live together as a couple, but you’re not married.
-In England and Wales cohabitees don’t have the same legal rights as married couples.
-If you want to protect your assets, you need a Cohabitation Agreement.
-This sets out what should happen if your relationship comes to an end.
+In England and Wales, cohabitees don’t have the same legal rights as married couples.
+A Cohabitation Agreement sets out what should happen if your relationship comes to an end.

 A Family Solicitor can draw up the agreement and give you legal advice on what it should include.
 Everyone’s circumstances are different, so your Cohabitation Agreement must be tailored to you and your partner.

-Cohabitation Agreements are particularly useful if you are not married but have children together.
-The agreement can make sure your children are provided for, if your relationship breaks down.
+Cohabitation Agreements are particularly useful if you’re not married but have children together.
+The agreement can make sure your children are provided for if your relationship breaks down.
 It could mean you avoid going to Court.

 Legal Services for Same Sex Couples

 Whilst there are some similarities in the law around the breakdown of a relationship for same sex couples, there are places where the law can be different and you should get advice tailored to your specific situation.
 You may need specialist legal advice if you’re looking to build your family together, with advice on legal parenthood, surrogacy, adoption and donor conception.

 Our Family Law Solicitors also offer specialist legal advice on civil partnership dissolution, divorce and children law issues.